 - Does Summer Abroad offer courses in science and engineering?

 - Yes.
 Check with your academic advisor to determine how the offered courses can be applied to your major.

 - My GPA is under 3.0.
 Can I still study abroad?

 - Yes.
-Summer Abroad applicants must have a 2.0 GPA.
-Summer Abroad Internship applicants must be in good standing and have a 2.5 GPA.
+Summer Abroad and Summer Abroad Internships applicants must have a 2.0 GPA.

 - Are there any prerequisites?